-- Notify us if you have plans to install back-up generation!
+- Call Ameren if you plan to install back-up generation!

-- Always follow the instructions for proper connection and use of a permanent or portable standby generator.
+- Carefully read and follow the instructions for proper connection and use of a permanent or portable standby generator.
 You are required by law to ensure that no electricity from your standby power generator backfeeds into Ameren’s power lines during an outage.

 - Do not directly connect a portable generator with your electrical system.
 A direct connection could result in voltage on utility lines and presents a significant safety concern for utility workers and generator owners.
 Contact a qualified professional for connections of this type.